Lzduque/personal-stylist-api/README.md

 If you want to clone both repos locally and test them, this is the Backend repo, and the Frontend repo is [here](https://github.com/Lzduque/personal-stylist).

-1. Install Frontend dependencies using the `yarn install` command.
-2. Install Backend dependencies using the `stack setup` command.
+1. Install Backend dependencies using the `stack setup` command.
 To run the tests in the back end use the `stack test` command.
-3. Start Frontend using the `yarn start` command and `stack build && stack exec personal-stylist-exe\` for the Backend.
-The app will be served at <http://localhost:3000/> and the client at <http://localhost:3001/>.
+2. Start Backend using the `stack build && stack exec personal-stylist-exe\`.
+The API will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:2000/> in your browser.

 If you want to use the deployed version of the app, go to <https://lzduque.github.io/personal-stylist/>.
+The instructions to use the Fronten are in [here](https://github.com/Lzduque/personal-stylist).

 ## How to Use this API